bspkrs/ArmorStatusHUD/README.md

 2. In the ArmorStatusHUD repo folder, make a copy of build.properties_example and name it build.properties.
 3. Edit the values in build.properties to contain valid paths on your system for each property.
 Details can be found in build.properties_example.
 4. From a console window run "ant" from the ArmorStatusHUD repo folder.
 The build will create its output in the bin folder.
 5. Install the resulting mod archive by copying it to the mods folder on the client.
+(Don't forget to build bspkrsCore as well!)

 * * *